cpen333/cpen333.github.io/_lectures/cplusplus.md

 Rectangle r2 = *p1;    // create a copy of r1
 Rectangle &r3 = *p1;   // create a reference to r1
 ```
-The first *deferences* the pointer `p1` to get at the underlying rectangle `r1`, but then the `=` operator says "create a new rectangle  `r2` and set the contents equal to `r1`".
+The first *dereferences* the pointer `p1` to get at the underlying rectangle `r1`, but then the `=` operator says "create a new rectangle  `r2` and set the contents equal to `r1`".
 The second operation, however, creates a reference `r3` directly to `r1`, so the two are now treated as the same thing.
 Changing `r2` does not affect `r1` at all, since it is a copy.
 Changing `r3` **does** change `r1`, since they are the same object.
 Confusing?
 It can be, but this will get easier with practice.

 ### Dynamic Memory Allocations: operators `new` and `delete`